-Does anyone else get to Friday afternoon and feel like their brain is going to implode?
-Between work, school runs, after-school clubs, housework, and everything else, most mums don’t stop for a breath all week.
+Do you get to Friday afternoon and feel like your brain is going to implode?
+Between work, school runs, after school clubs, housework, and everything else, most mums don’t stop for a breath all week

 If you feel the same when Friday afternoon finally arrives, here are 7 ways to de-stress your weekend…